django-auth-ldap/django-auth-ldap/docs/reference.rst

 This can also be a list or other collection of group names, in which case we'll only mirror those groups and leave the rest alone.
 This is ignored if :setting:`AUTH_LDAP_MIRROR_GROUPS_EXCEPT` is set.

+.. note:: Users authenticating through another authentication backend, such as :class:`~django.contrib.auth.backends.ModelBackend` will **not** have their group membership and permissions refreshed from the LDAP server.

 .. setting:: AUTH_LDAP_MIRROR_GROUPS_EXCEPT